greg-raven/Uncommon-Sense/_posts/2011-06-20-importance-of-free-speech.md

 ---
-title: 'The importance of free speech'
+title: "The importance of free speech"
 layout: post
 categories:
 - speech